Generic linear systems for projective CR manifolds: Definitions and statements of the results

-where we consider the class of the above bracket in the quotient real line bundle $TM/D$. \end{definition}
+where $U, V$ are local sections of $D$ extending $u,v\in T_xM$, and we consider the class of the above Lie bracket at $x$ in the quotient real line bundle $TM/D$ (which is oriented, so we can make sense of positive and negative values).
 The Levi form keeps track of the behavior of the distribution $D$.
 Its vanishing is equivalent to $D$ integrating into a foliation $\mathcal{F}$, in which case we speak of a Levi-flat CR manifold.
-The opposite case is that of a CR manifold with strictly positive (resp. negative) Levi form.
-In particular, the distribution $D$ of such CR manifolds is a contact distribution and they are called strictly pseudo-convex (resp. pseudo-concave).
+The other extreme case is that of strictly pseudo-convex (resp. pseudo-concave) CR manifolds, for which the Levi form is strictly positive (resp. negative); in particular the distribution $D$ of such CR manifolds is a contact distribution.